vbotka/ansible-examples/README.md

 - Example 11.
 Test user module with Ansible 2.6.1 and FreeBSD 11.2
 - Example 12.
 Select items from dictionary.
 - Example 13.
 Test indentation of a block.
+- Example 14.
+Test loop include_tasks and delegate_to.

 License